racchouhan12/AppiumAutomation/ReadMe.md

  ##  How to run Test:

- 1. To run specific scenarios use command : run=@foo mvn test -PRunTest (For MAC) For Windows you might need to use
+ 1. To run specific scenarios use command :
+    For Windows/MAC you need to set environment variables
-    1. set run=@foo
+    1. set run=@foo    [Tag to run]
-    2. set app_name=Hotstar.apk
+    2. set app_name=Hotstar.apk  [name of apk]
     3. set udid=emulator-5554   [Note: Value should be device id connected, command to get devices "adb devices"]
     4. set platform=android/ios